Nepal Bhutan Trekking Tour

 • Day 07: Thimphu to Genezampa-Gur (Trek Starts), Distance 6km, 4 hours

 Moving marginally northward from Thimpu, we’ll head for the Genekha.
 Genekha is a tranquil community and will be the beginning point of the trek.
-Slowly and methodically trekking through the trials beset by greenery and alpine Vegetation, we will arrive at a little farmhouse teahouse for lunch.
-Additionally, the trek will get calmer, allowing you to see the sleek landscapes and exquisite atmospheric phenomena.
-After arriving at the Gur, we will set our tent amid the flowerbed meadows on the ridge’s peak.
+Slowly and methodically, trekking through the trails set by greenery and alpine vegetation, we will arrive at a little farmhouse teahouse for lunch.

 Meals: Breakfast, Lunch, and Dinner